 PCDA Evidence based policing and research

-Rhedir gan School of History, Law and Social Sciences
+School Of History, Law And Social Sciences

-Semester 1 a 2
+Module - Semester 1 & 2

 This module examines different aspects of evidence based policing research.
 Classes will introduce various elements of the research process including the setting of research objectives and methodology.
 Students will reflect on current issues and the benefit of evidence based policing.
 Students will also examine the challenges faced in response policing and in specialist areas of policing through group discussion and specialist attachments.
 Learning in this module is supplemented with a range of online educational resources and workplace learning.